MENTAL HEALTH SKILLS FOR NON-MENTAL HEALTH PROFESSIONALS Course

 The course has CPD accreditation.

-Details on the next course can be found here.
+Details on the previous course can be found here.

-The next run of this course will start on Tuesday 17th September 2019.
+The next run of this course will be:

-15/10/2019 Day 5: The Patient with Persistent Physical Symptoms (Medically Unexplained Symptoms)
+- The Patient with Persistent Physical Symptoms (formerly Medically Unexplained Symptoms)

 “I honestly can't put into words how invaluable this course has been and the positive impact on my future clinical practice”